-Many people have heard of neem oil as an insecticide, but few are aware of the amazing and varied medicinal properties of neem leaves...
+Many people have heard of neem oil, but few are aware of the amazing and varied medicinal properties of neem leaves...

 Neem leaf should get the attention it deserves.

 So far it doesn't.
 Not in the Western world, that is.